risk-first/website/docs/thinking/De-Risking.md

 1.  **Dashboards and Logging** are good examples of monitoring in action used extensively in software products.

-### Learned Helplessness

-Sometimes risks just go away on their own.
-[Learned Helplessness](https://en.wikipedia.org/wiki/Learned_helplessness), on the other hand, is where we _could_ do something about the risk, but fail to see that as an option:

-> "Learned helplessness is behaviour typical of animals, and in rare cases humans, that occurs when the subject endures repeatedly painful or otherwise aversive stimuli which it is unable to escape or avoid.
-After such experience, the organism often fails to learn or accept "escape" or "avoidance" in new situations where such behavior would likely be effective. " - [Learned Helplessness, _Wikipedia_](https://en.wikipedia.org/wiki/Learned_helplessness)

 ## A Vocabulary

-Here we've been building towards a vocabulary with which to communicate to our team-mates about which risks are important to us, which actions we believe are the right ones, and which tools we should use.
+Here we've been building towards a vocabulary with which to communicate to our team-mates about which risks are important to us (_reduce_, _exploit_, _share_, _retain_, _control_, _monitor_).
+This helps us discuss which actions we believe are the right ones and how we should deal with them.

 In the next section we will see [an example of this in action](A-Conversation.md).